d-m-3/pds/README.md

 # pds
 ## Proportionally Dense Subgraphs - Overview
 `pds` is a framework written in Python for computing and showing proportionally dense subgraphs (PDSs) of the maximum size.
-Specifically, cubic and k-regular bipartite graphs can be studied and drawn together with their PDSs.
+Specifically, cubic and k-regular bipartite graphs can be studied and drawn along with their PDSs.
 Alternatively, the framework can be used to generate random cubic and k-regular bipartite graphs.

 Bazgan et al. defined *"a proportionally dense subgraph (PDS) as an induced subgraph of a graph with the property that each vertex in the PDS is adjacent to proportionally as many vertices in the subgraph as in the graph" (source: https://arxiv.org/abs/1903.06579)*.

 The project also contains several *use cases* that show specific usages of the framework.
-Some use cases were used to check ideas and conjectures about PDSs in k-regular graphs empirically.
+Some use cases were used to test ideas and conjectures about PDSs in cubic and k-regular bipartite graphs empirically.
 These use cases are described in the section *Usage* (see below).

 ## Install
 ### On Debian-based Linux